What Can You Expect During Your Visit?

 - Your visual acuity will be measured and we will assess your visual field, pupil reaction and muscle function.

-- The prescription of your current glasses will be measured and a test called a “refraction” is performed to help the doctor assess the overall health of your eyes and address if any changes are necessary.
-This is the test where you are asked “which one is better, one or two?” with your answers used to build your glasses prescription.
+- The prescription of your current glasses will be measured and if a new glasses prescription is necessary, a test called a “refraction” is performed to address if any changes are necessary.
+This is the test where you are asked “which one is better, one or two?” with your answers used to build your glasses prescription (the refraction portion of the eye exam is not always covered by insurance; be sure to check with your insurance company to make yourself familiar with your coverage).

-- We will closely examine the surface of your eyes including the eyelids, tear film and cornea.
+- We will closely examine the surface of your eyes including the eyelids, tear ducts, tear film and cornea.
+Your doctor will also assess your irises, pupils and lenses.

-- Intraocular pressure is taken as a screening for glaucoma and any elevated readings are re-assessed and further evaluated by the doctor.
+- Your intraocular pressure is taken as a screening for glaucoma; any elevated readings are re-assessed and further evaluated with additional diagnostic testing, as ordered by your physician.

-- To best evaluate the inside of your eye and lens, the doctor will examine and assess your eye health after your eyes have been dilated.
+- To best evaluate the posterior segment (back of your eyes), the doctor will examine and assess your eye health after your eyes have been dilated.
+This allows your doctor to clearly examine your retinas, optic nerves and vitreous.
 Your vision may be slightly blurry and light sensitive after the dilation.
 Some patients feel more comfortable bringing a driver to their appointment, although it is not required.